 Rhode Island is the model for the rest of the nation on successful collaboration.
 We are showing — beyond a tax credit or an incentive — the ability to achieve success in a global marketplace.
 While tax incentives may come and go, the ability to successfully innovate should remain a constant priority.

-Michael McMahon is executive director of the Rhode Island Economic Development Corporation.
+Michael McMahon is the executive director of the Rhode Island Economic Development Corporation.